 Southern Pea Salad is one of the most simple yet deliciously flavorful salads you’ll sink your teeth into this season.
-Packed with organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base.
+It is packed with organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base.

 If you have ever been invited to a Holiday dinner, BBQ, or Potluck South of the Dixon line, chances are you have noticed this classic Southern Salad sitting on the tables waiting for passings guest to dig in.
-If you love peas you won’t be able to resist this amazing Southern concoction for very long.
+If you love peas, you won’t be able to resist this fantastic Southern concoction for very long.
 It’s just that damn good, maybe even better.

-I have been in love with the combination of ingredients in this amazing Southern Pea Salad since I was a small child, how can you not love a tasty mixture of organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base?
+I have been in love with the combination of ingredients in this fantastic Southern Pea Salad since I was a small child, how can you not love a tasty mixture of organic green peas, carrots, celery, Colby-Jack Cheese, ham, crisp bacon, hardboiled eggs, crunchy sweet pickles, and red onions dressed in a creamy dressing made from a mayo base?
 So GOOD!
-You can’t just have a small ladle of this it just isn’t in the cards after the first bite.
+You can’t just have a small spoon of this; it just isn’t in the cards after the first bite.

-Look at all those amazing flavors and textures in this wonderful salad.
-It’s a hodgepodge of the total yumminess of epic proportions.
+Look at all those amazing flavors and textures in this beautiful salad.
+It’s a jumble of the total yumminess of epic proportions.
 Have you ever had the chance to taste Southern Pea Salad?
-If not; you absolutely must try this Classic Southern Pea Salad as soon as possible.
+If not, you absolutely must try this Classic Southern Pea Salad as soon as possible.
 I’m telling you, you have been seriously missing out on one heck of a classic side dish from the South.
 I have to say there are many variations, but mine is The Best!
 TOOT!
 TOOT!–That’s me tooting my own horn there lol!
-Can’t you tell I love this salad Y’all?
+Can’t you tell I love this salad, Y’all?

-- 2-16-ounce bags of Frozen Organic Sweet Peas
+- Two-16-ounce bags of Frozen Organic Sweet Peas

-- 6 slices thick sliced Hardwood Smoked Bacon, fried crisp, then chopped
+- Six slices thick-sliced Hardwood Smoked Bacon, fried crisp, then chopped

-- 1 cup Diced Colby-Jack cheese, small dices + more if desired
+- One cup Diced Colby-Jack cheese, small dices + more if desired

 - 1/2 cup organic Matchstick Carrots